 Please bear in mind, though, that (on average), __ Scholar, __ Lector, __ Magister, and __ Lector degrees are conferred each year, so prepare them accordingly.
 A wide array of periods is also never a bad thing!

-For more information on degrees, visit www.royalu.meridies.org/ Degrees.html.
+For more information on degrees, visit http://royalu.meridies.org/degree-programs/

 This means that the scrolls need to reflect the prestigious nature of the degree conferred.
 This means that each degree gets a specific material, size, and design.